 Review of the Gender Recognition Act 2004

-The Scottish Government is committed to reviewing and reforming gender recognition law so it is in line with international best practice for people who are transgender or intersex.
+The Scottish Government is committed to reviewing and reforming gender recognition law so it is in line with international best practice.

-A transgender person has a gender identity that isn't the same as the sex the person was assigned at birth.
+A transgender person has a gender identity that isn't the same as the sex the person was recorded at birth.

 Our consultation on gender recognition was open from 9 November 2017 to 1 March 2018.
 We have published: